fkloosterman/bitbucket-migration/docs/reference/migration_mentions.md

    - Bitbucket API lookup (fallback if not found)
    - Display name only (if username unavailable)
 3. Map username/display name to GitHub via `user_mapping`
+4. Support enhanced mapping formats with bitbucket_username, display_name, and github fields
-4. If mapped: Replace with GitHub @mention
+5. If mapped: Replace with GitHub @mention
-5. If not mapped but have display name: Use readable format
+6. If not mapped but have display name: Use readable format
-6. If not mapped and no display name: Preserve with note
+7. If not mapped and no display name: Preserve with note
+8. Handle null mappings (users with no GitHub account)